Ductile Iron Cylinder Sleeves PowerBore

 Now We Offer a NEW, Better Ductile Iron - POWER DUCTILE™

 Power Ductile™ is our own proprietary ductile iron chemistry, and it has drastically improved mechanical properties compared to 100-70-03 grade ductile iron, which is the industry standard for high performance cylinder sleeves.
+We have also developed our own heat treatment to ensure that we are able to achieve and maintain a material strength that is far beyond the standard in the industry.

 Virtually Any Material